callumstew/ubuild-jekyll/privacy_policy.md

 ### How do we use cookies

-Our Company uses cookies in a range of ways to improve your experience on our website, including:
+CoViD Collab uses cookies in a range of ways to improve your experience on our website, including:

 * Keeping you signed in
 * Understanding how you use our website